hpc-uk/build-instructions/pyenvs/tensorflow/build_tensorflow_2.14.0_from_source_archer2.md

 ----------------

 PatchELF is a simple utility for modifying existing ELF executables and libraries.
-This tool is requierd for the building of the TensorFlow package.
+This tool is required for the building of the TensorFlow package.

 ```bash
 PATCHELF_LABEL=patchelf